samirrajes/dissertation-project/README.md

 The `ddpm.ipynb` notebook explores the Unconditional Denoising Diffusion Probabilistic Model (DDPM).
 This model generates images without conditioning on any additional external information.

 ### Conditional DDPM
 The `cfg-ddpm.ipynb` notebook details the Conditional Denoising Diffusion Probabilistic Model.
-It conditions the image generation process on class labels to guide the synthesis process.
+It conditions the image generation process on class labels to guide the synthesis process using principles from Classifier-Free Guidance Diffusion.

 ### Unconditional DCGAN
 The `dcgan.ipynb` notebook implements an Unconditional Deep Convolutional GAN (DCGAN).
 This model learns to generate new images from noise without any conditional input.

 ### Conditional DCGAN
-The `cdcgan.ipynb` notebook covers the Conditional Deep Convolutional GAN (DCGAN).
+The `cdcgan.ipynb` notebook covers the Conditional Deep Convolutional GAN (cDCGAN).
 It enhances the generative capabilities of DCGAN by conditioning the generation process on class label information.

-All four notebooks include code for calculating quantitative metrics.
+All four notebooks include code for calculating quantitative metrics (FID scores).

 ## Usage
 Open the notebook of choice within any Jupyter environment and execute the cells sequentially as per the instructions provided within the notebook.